-The Vice Provost for Research and Academic Affairs has responsibilities for overseeing the above offices and for overseeing all programs of graduate study at Illinois Institute of Technology (except law).
-The Vice Provost for Research and Academic Affairs and the Associate Dean of the Graduate College co-chair the Graduate Studies Committee, which reviews existing programs, revises academic policies, and recommends approval of new graduate programs and the implementation of new academic policies.
+The Graduate College coordinates the programs of advanced study offered by the academic units of the university.
+The Dean chairs the Graduate Studies Committee, sets minimum standards for graduate students, reviews existing programs, revises academic policies, and recommends approval of new graduate programs and the implementation of new academic policies.

 While the different colleges, institutes, and centers of Illinois Institute of Technology have their own stated missions, the mission of the Graduate College consists of the following:

 - To provide post-baccalaureate education that enhances students’ fundamental knowledge of their chosen field

 - To educate and mentor graduate students to function in a global community with an appreciation of the economic, environmental, and social forces that impact professional choices